apache/yunikorn-site/docs/user_guide/service_config.md

 # Don't schedule pods in kube-system or fluentd-* namespaces
 admissionController.filtering.bypassNamespaces: "^kube-system$,^fluentd-"
 ```

+> **_NOTE :_**
+> To simplify management, you can directly set the `yunikorn.apache.org/namespace.enableYunikorn` annotation on the namespace itself, regardless of whether it is specified in a regular expression.
+This annotation enables you to determine if the namespace should be managed by Yunikorn.

 #### admissionController.filtering.labelNamespaces
 Controls which namespaces will have pods labeled with an `applicationId`.
 By default,
 all pods which are scheduled by YuniKorn will have an `applicationId` label applied.